Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \subsubsection{Decomposing Alignments Between Models}

 Given the importance and prevalence of this relatively simple notion of abstraction, it is worth understanding the notion from different angles.
-The alignment $\langle \cellpart, \cellfunc \rangle$ can be decomposed via the following three fundamental operations. \textit{Marginalization} removes a set of variables from a causal model. \textit{Variable merge} collapses a partition of variables from a causal model, each partition cell becoming a single variable. \textit{Value merge} collapses a partition of values for each variable from a causal model, each partition cell becoming a single value.
+Abstraction under the alignment $\langle \cellpart, \cellfunc \rangle$ can be decomposed via the following three fundamental operations on variables. \textit{Marginalization} removes a set of variables. \textit{Variable merge} collapses a partition of variables, i.e., each partition cell becoming a single variable. \textit{Value merge} collapses a partition of values for each variable, i.e., each partition cell becoming a single value.
 The first and third operations relate closely to concepts identified in the philosophy of science literature as being critical to addressing the problem of \emph{variable choice} \citep{Kinney,Woodward2021}.